Semiparametric Identification and Fisher Information: Linear Nonparametric Models

-The next result is an impossibility result on rates of convergence of estimators, which extends the impossibility result on rates by Chamberlain (1986) to various degrees of irregularity (Chamberlain considered $\rho=1).$ Let $\mathcal{A}$ denote a class of sequences in $\Lambda,$ and let $\mathbb{P}_{\lambda}^{n}$ denote the $n-$fold probability of $\mathbb{P} _{\lambda}$.
+As discussed at the end of this section, there is an extensive literature on nonparametric identification that requires, implicitly or explicitly, the condition $I_{\phi,\rho}>0$ to establish rates of estimation.
+Theorem \ref{TheoremR} shows $I_{\phi,\rho}>0$ is sufficient for identification, while the next result shows it is necessary for achieving certain rates of convergence.
+Let $\mathcal{A}$ denote a class of sequences in $\Lambda,$ and let $\mathbb{P}_{\lambda}^{n}$ denote the $n-$fold probability of $\mathbb{P}_{\lambda}$.
 I provide a formal definition of rate of convergence (see e.g. Ishwaran 1996, Definition 7).

 \textbf{Definition (Rate of Convergence)}: The estimator $T_{n}$ has a rate of convergence $r_{n}$ on $\mathcal{A}$ for estimating $\phi (\lambda_{0})$ if for each $\varepsilon>0$ there exists $K(\varepsilon)>0$ such that for each $\{\lambda_{n}\}\in\mathcal{A},$